chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

   - title: And through Ixia, back to Rhodes Town / Cruise Port /or to your place
   - title: 'Duration: 8:00 hours'
     classes: bold
-  - title: 'Suggested time for this tour: mid April to mid October'
+  - title: 'Suggested time for this tour: April to October'
     classes: bold
 details:
   items: